-In any event, many players today will play FFVII on the PC version (be it on PC or PS4 port of the PC version), which acknowledges the old disc swaps – I suppose for historical reasons? – but simply proceeds after saving, and I imagine the PSN release functions in a similar manner.
+In any event, many players today will play FFVII on the PC version (be that on PC or PS4 port of the PC version), which acknowledges the old disc swaps – I suppose for historical reasons? – but simply proceeds after saving, and I imagine the PSOne Classic release functions in a similar manner.
 Onwards, then, to a new horizon!

 Here’s my reasoning: Aeris hasn’t been in our party for hours and hours, and we can’t have been the only players to do so.
 It left us incredibly detached from her character.
 Yes, she was forced into the party early on, and that’s better than nothing, but I didn’t care much about her anymore starting around Kalm.
 Let me take this to a further extreme: was anyone moved when Banon of FFVI, who hadn’t been in the party since hour 3 or so, who vanished around hour 10-15, and then presumably died off-screen?
 Of course not.
 And while she did have a death scene on-screen, Aeris has been out of our party for even longer than Banon!
 Aeris is one of only a few Final Fantasy playable character to die without the game forcing her to be in your party for a long period of time before her death.
 Even most fake-out deaths have followed this simple rule, and you can see why.
 A lot of blame falls on the technical decision to reduce the party from 4-5 to 3 party members, but the problem remains.